DKormann/shaderplay/README.md

 edit main.ts to get started

-goal of this project is to unify js and shader computation. and make everything interactive and debuggable
+goal of this project is to unify js and shader computation. and make everything interactive and debuggable.

+shader compilation is heavily inspired by tinygrad gpu compilers